johnosbb/NLP/Spacy/README.md

 | ---- | ---- |
 | Lemma | In linguistics and natural language processing (NLP), a "lemma" refers to the base or dictionary form of a word.
 It is the canonical or citation form of a word, from which all its inflected forms (such as different verb conjugations or noun declensions) are derived. |
 | Nominal subject | In the context of linguistics and grammar, is a type of subject in a sentence that is realized as a noun or noun phrase. |
-| Dependency labels |  Dependency labels in Spacy represent different types of grammatical relationships and structures within sentences.
+| Dependency labels |  Dependency labels in SpaCy represent different types of grammatical relationships and structures within sentences.
 They are all related to how words and phrases are connected and function in the syntax of a sentence.
 ## Tokens

 A "token" is the smallest unit of text that can be processed and analyzed.
 Tokens are individual words or characters, or sometimes even subword units, into which a text is divided for various NLP tasks.
 Tokenization is the process of breaking down a text into these individual tokens.